 Device Characterization Laboratory

-Provides gold-standard verification of wearable and point-of-care devices and other medical devices.
+Located on the 4th floor in the Life Science Laboratories the Device Characterization facility provides gold-standard verification of wearable and point-of-care devices and other medical devices.
 This lab offers a full suite of mechanical testing capabilities to fully characterize materials, manufacturing processes, and their fabricated devices.

 The Capture 3D scanner allows rapid characterization of the surface geometry and shape of an object.
 The scanner allows rapid creation of a digital model of a physical object.
 Industrial uses include fields as varied as quality control, orthotics, and prosthetics.
 Though not as accurate as a coordinate measuring machine, the 3D scanner requires no physical contact.

 KLA Tencor Alpha D-500

 The Alpha D-500 stylus profiler allows high resolution characterization of 2D surfaces.
 The measurements can be used to ascertain step height, roughness, bow, and shape of a piece, as well as measurement of stress.
 The device also allows high resolution visualization of surface features.
 Such measures are used in a variety of fields, including materials research and medical devices.

 The Nikon Altera 7.5.5 allows high precision characterization of device geometry in critical to function locations.
 Using a 5-axis measuring system and a number of probe options, the system measures with volumetric accuracy on the order of 1.8 microns, allowing a designer to confirm part dimensions to tight tolerances.

 The Brinell, Vickers and Rockwell Hardness Testing Unit (EBVR) consists of a hardness testing machine that determines the three main types of hardness (Brinell, Vickers and Rockwell).